capprogram/2017bootcamp-general/git-tutorial/04-exploring-history.md

 Unfortunately some of these commit messages are very ambiguous e.g. `update files`.
 How can you search through these files?

-Both `git diff` and `git log` are very useful and they summarize different part of the history for you.
+Both `git diff` and `git log` are very useful and they summarize different parts of the history for you.
-Is that possible to combine both?
+Is it possible to combine both?
 Let's try the following:

 ```
 $ git log --patch mars.txt